connordavenport/DSSketch/designspace-rules-conversion.md

 **Conversion process:**
 - Extracts all `<sub>` elements as (from_glyph, to_glyph) pairs
-- Stores as `substitutions` list in DSLRule object
+- Stores as `substitutions` list in DSSRule object

 ### 3. Condition Processing